Eugène Reuchsel: La Vie du Christ; Bouquet de France

 Elgar transcriptions, including the complete Enigma Variations, recorded on the 'Father' Willis organ of St Mary's Episcopal Cathedral, Edinburgh.

 Romantic organ playing at its best.
 (The Organ)

 Recorded on the 2007 Matthew Copley organ of St Mary's Metropolitan Cathedral, Edinburgh.

 A triumph for both and organist.
 (The Organ, Star Recording Winter 2008.)

 ... a wide variety of works that will please a general audience, all performed with the utmost of musical integrity.
 (Journal of Association of Anglican Musicians)

 Recorded on the Nichols & Simpson organ of First Baptist Church, Abilene, Texas.

-- Dupré’s Chorale and Fugue, Opus 57 began as an improvisation ...
+Dupré’s Chorale and Fugue, Opus 57 began as an improvisation ...
 Nieminski plays this with assurance, and his interpretation compares favorably with Filsell's ...
-Reger’s immenesly challenging Opus 57 will tax the patience of most listeners.
-In predictable style, the textures are dense and murky.
+Reger’s immensely challenging Opus 57 will tax the patience of most listeners ...
 Reger confided to its dedicatee Gustav Beckmann that this was his most difficult composition.
 If you do like heavy German polyphony, you'll love this, done with aplomb by Nieminski.
 (The American Record Guide)